open-cluster-management-io/enhancements/enhancements/sig-architecture/64-placementStrategy/README.md

 * While applying the workloads on decision group index 2 the placement has been changed and all cluster groups changed.
 The applier controller should act accordingly and apply the workload to the added/removed clusters in decision group index 0 then decision group index 1.

-* Soaktime the workload applier controller can define the soak time needed to consider the workload has been reached the successful state.
-(Soaktime will avoid miss leading state by the spokes)
+* Additional soak time may be needed before considering whether the workload has reached the successful state.
+(Soak time will avoid miss leading state by the spokes.)

 * For MandatoryDecisionGroups and progressivePerGroup rollout type variationNumber can be defined to avoid waiting for all clusters to reach successful state within the group.
 Example; for decisionGroup has 100 clusters variationNumber could be 5% meaning when 95 clusters reach the successful state the applier controller can apply the workloads to the next decision group.